johnmichaelkuczynski/writing101/replit.md

   - OpenAI is now the default LLM that users see when first loading the application
   - All other AI models (DeepSeek, Anthropic, Perplexity) remain available for manual selection
   - Change applies immediately to new user sessions
-- July 18, 2025: COMPLETE TEST ME FUNCTIONALITY WITH CRITICAL PARSING FIXES
+- July 18, 2025: COMPLETE TEST ME FUNCTIONALITY WITH CRITICAL PARSING FIXES - FULLY OPERATIONAL
   - Implemented complete three-stage workflow: Generate Test → Take Test → View Graded Results
   - Added test results database table with proper storage and schema for automated grading
   - Built interactive test-taking interface with radio button multiple choice question selection